DaveCaulfield/liquid-boards/README.md

 ![Blog](README/assets/features/blog.png)

 - The site has a blog section allowing the Liquid Boards admins to post blog articles.
-- The site/shop admins can post blog posts from the application backend.
+- The site/shop admins can post blog articles from the sites backend application.
 - The blog posts are clearly displayed for the user with a blog image, title, author and excerpt displayed.
 - A user that is signed in can like and comment on a blog post.
-- The Blog styling is consitent with the rest of the sites color scheme and layout which gives a good user experience.
+- The Blog styling is consitent with the rest of the sites colour scheme and layout which gives a good user experience.

 ### Blog Post